hsmyc/goconvert/README.md

 This Go application is a simple file conversion service that runs a web server to accept zip files containing documents.
 Users can upload zip files through an HTTP POST request to a specified endpoint.
 The application will then process each document within the zip file, converting it from one format to another using an external tool (`pandoc`).
 This service is particularly useful for batch processing of document format conversions.

+### Concurrency

+The application utilizes Go's concurrency model (goroutines and wait groups) to process multiple documents within the zip file concurrently.
+This approach enhances performance, especially when dealing with large numbers of documents.

 ## Getting Started

 ### Installation